Quick Answer, Quick Answer, Revenge Trading

 The 5 Stages of a Revenge Trading Spiral

-After tracking my own blowups and talking to dozens of other funded traders who've experienced the same thing, I've identified five stages that revenge trading spirals almost always follow.
+After tracking my own blowups and talking to dozens of other funded traders who've experienced the same thing, I've identified five stages that revenge spirals almost always follow.
 Recognizing which stage you're in is the first step toward stopping it.

 Stage 1: The Trigger Loss

 A normal loss that feels abnormal.
 Maybe it was a setup you were really confident about.
-Maybe it was the first trade of the day and you expected it to be a winner.
+Maybe it was the first trade of the day and you expected a winner.
 Maybe you got stopped out at the exact low before the market reversed in your direction.
 The loss itself doesn't have to be large.
 It has to feel unfair.

 Stage 2: The Rationalization